spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 coordinates 0 or 1 based?
 That is, is the first pixel identified as 0 or 1?
 GWCS assumes 0 (whereas FITS assumes 1; do not confuse the two!).
 However, like FITS, integer pixel values are presumed to refer to the center of the pixel.
-So for GWCS, the boundaries of the first pixel are at -0.5 and +0.5 for all dimensions (typically 2).
+So for GWCS, the boundaries of the first pixel are at -0.5 and +0.5 for all dimensions.

 The greatest source of confusion will likely be the the presumed order of pixel coordinates.
 There are two main